-International commercial arbitration can offer a highly effective means of resolving disputes between commercial parties operating internationally.
-Joint ventures (JVs) frequently involve partners from different countries sometimes operating in a different country again.
-Where disputes arise the partners will usually be unwilling to submit disputes to the state courts in each other's home jurisdiction.
-Equally, the courts of the country where a joint venture company (JVC) is incorporated or the agreement performed may not be suitable.
-For example, they may lack expertise in trying complex commercial cases.
+International commercial arbitration can provide a highly effective means of resolving disputes between commercial parties operating internationally.
+A large proportion of such commercial disputes arise in relation to joint ventures (JVs), which often involve partners from different countries operating in another country again.
+As JV partners will usually be unwilling to submit disputes to the state courts in each other’s home jurisdiction, most international JV agreements (JVAs) provide for disputes to be resolved by means of international arbitration.

 What is a joint venture?